CVUA-RRW/FooDMe/docs/userguide/database.md

 bash ~/FooDMe/ressources/fetch-nt-blast.sh -d blast-nt
 ```

-Running the above commands will create the blast_nt directory on retrive all the
+Running the above commands will create the blast_nt directory and retrieve all the
-nescessary files from the NCBI servers in this directory.
+nescessary files from the NCBI servers.

 !!! warning